ResearchDataCom/good-devops-practice/docs/index.md

 Sentences using these key words appear in block quotes, like above.
 An explanation of the rationale for the rule plus supporting material appears after in separate paragraphs, like this.
-Usually, each rule appears under its own heading, which facilitates direct links to guidance.
+Usually, each rule falls under its own heading, which facilitates direct links to authoritative guidance.

 ## Scope

-> This document **SHALL** govern the Research Data and Communication
-> Technologies (RDCT) software development life cycle.

-It incorporates material from several sources, including the
+This document governs the life cycle of the RDCT Engineering team's products or services.
+It incorporates material from several sources, including the following:
-following:

 - [NIST _Secure Software Development Framework_ version 1.1](https://csrc.nist.gov/Projects/ssdf)
 - [ISPE _Good Automated Manufacturing Practice_ version 5](https://ispe.org/initiatives/regulatory/what-gamp)